10 free or low-cost mental health services in Metro Atlanta, many offering counseling in multiple languages

 Because of federal funding cuts in 2025, CHRIS 180 can no longer provide counseling for free, but the organization accepts Medicaid, self-pay (sliding scale, according to income), or private insurance.

 To make an appointment call 1-800-896-4106.
-The Lawrenceville office has bilingual therapists who speak Spanish, on-site, though they are not currently taking new patients.
+The Lawrenceville office has bilingual therapists who speak Spanish, on-site.
+They are currently taking new patients, though availability is limited.

 3103 Clairmont Rd NE, Unit B, Atlanta, 30329.
 Tel: 404-636-1457